lgtipton4/Novel-to-EPUB/README.md

 5) google-auth/api libraries (IF you want to use the Kindle Email function) To install them all: pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib beautifulsoup4 EbookLib validators requests

-The compiled EPUB file will be outputted in the same directory.
+The packed EPUB file will be outputted in the same directory.

 **For reading on Windows:**